Last Updated on July 19, 2023 by Melissa S.

 With generic gift items, such as pyjamas, candles, picture frames etc, I would always wait until Black Friday to see who has the best deals.
 New Look had 30% off everything for the whole weekend a couple of years ago which meant I picked up all of the above items as gifts for friends and family and made a great saving.

-This year my daughter wants an LOL campervan that is an eyewatering £100.
+This year my daughter wants an LOL campervan that at the time of writing is an eyewatering £100.

 I decided not to wait for Black Friday as LOL items are so popular I can’t imagine much more discount than £20 off, but also it is in real danger of selling out.
 If it was to sell out, we would have to spend money on several smaller presents that would not be valued as much, so I think this would be false economy, not to mention extra clutter in our house.